 - 6.3.
 Diabetes or hypoglycemia

-- 7. How "residual mouth alcohol" can trick a Breathalyzer
+- 7. Can "residual mouth alcohol" trick a Breathalyzer?

-- 8. Other factors that can contribute to falsely high BAC results
+- 8. What other factors can contribute to falsely high readings?

 Law enforcement uses two types of breath tests in DUI cases.
 These are given (if at all) during two stages in the process as follows:

 - A roadside preliminary alcohol screening (“PAS”) test, given during a DUI traffic stop and investigation, and